Skip to main content

 Which regulatory frameworks does the build support?

-The build ships with control libraries for HIPAA (Privacy and Security Rules), NIST 800-171 and CMMC 2.0, SOC 2 Trust Services Criteria, CLIA and CAP inspection standards, Joint Commission accreditation requirements, and Title 31 BSA/AML program documentation.
-If your program runs on a custom or hybrid framework — a state-specific licensing standard, an internal audit methodology, or a client-mandated control set — we map those controls during the scoping engagement before the build starts.
-The framework layer is configurable; the evidence-collection and gap-alerting logic is the same regardless of which standard you're running against.
+The build ships with control libraries for HIPAA (Privacy and Security Rules), security controls and compliance framework 2.0, SOC 2 Trust Services Criteria, CLIA and CAP inspection standards, Joint Commission accreditation requirements, and Title 31 BSA/AML program documentation.
+If your program runs on a custom or hybrid framework (a state-specific licensing standard, an internal audit methodology, or a client-mandated control set) we map those controls during the scoping engagement before the build starts.
+The framework layer is configurable.
+The evidence-collection and gap-alerting logic stays the same regardless of which standard you're running against.

 Is this a full compliance program, or just documentation support?

 Documentation support, specifically.
 The build doesn't write your policies, conduct your risk assessments, or make legal determinations about what your program requires.
-What it does is take the program you already have and keep the evidence behind it organized, current, and audit-ready.
-If your underlying program has substantive gaps — missing policies, untrained staff, controls that exist on paper but not in practice — the build will surface those gaps clearly, but closing them is your team's work or your outside counsel's.
-Think of it as the difference between a well-organized filing system and a compliance attorney.
-Both are useful; they're not substitutes for each other.
+It takes the program you already have and keeps the evidence behind it organized, current, and audit-ready.
+If your underlying program has substantive gaps (missing policies, untrained staff, controls that exist on paper but not in practice) the build surfaces those gaps clearly, but closing them is your team's work or your outside counsel's.
+The distinction is the same one between a well-organized filing system and a compliance attorney.
+Both are useful, and neither replaces the other.

 Can this work alongside our existing GRC platform?

 Yes.
-The build is designed to layer on top of existing tools, not replace them.
-If you're running a GRC platform — Vanta, Drata, Tugboat Logic, ServiceNow GRC, or a homegrown system — we can pull evidence from those sources, fill gaps where the platform doesn't cover, and produce formatted output for audit engagements.
-In practice, most mid-market organizations have a GRC platform that tracks control status but lacks the document assembly and change-log management that auditors actually request.
+The build layers on top of existing tools instead of replacing them.
+If you're running a GRC platform (Vanta, Drata, Tugboat Logic, ServiceNow GRC, or a homegrown system) we pull evidence from those sources, fill gaps where the platform doesn't cover, and produce formatted output for audit engagements.
+Most mid-market organizations have a GRC platform that tracks control status but lacks the document assembly and change-log management that auditors actually request.
 The Compliance Binder fills that layer.
 For organizations without a GRC platform, the build handles the full evidence chain from source systems through to the audit package.

 How accurate is the output under regulator or auditor review?

-The build produces what the underlying sources contain — it doesn't infer, fabricate, or extrapolate compliance status.
+The build produces what the underlying sources contain.
+It doesn't infer, fabricate, or extrapolate compliance status.
 If a policy is unsigned, the binder shows it unsigned.
 If a control has no mapped evidence, the gap is flagged explicitly rather than papered over.
-That transparency is intentional: auditors routinely find problems with programs that looked clean on summary dashboards but fell apart at the evidence level.
-The output format is designed to match what examiners and certification bodies ask for, so reviewers can navigate it without a guided tour.
-Accuracy under review depends on the quality of your source documentation; the build's job is to assemble and organize that documentation faithfully, and flag where it's missing.
+That transparency is intentional, because auditors routinely find problems with programs that looked clean on summary dashboards but fell apart at the evidence level.
+The output format matches what examiners and certification bodies ask for, so reviewers can navigate it without a guided tour.
+Accuracy under review depends on the quality of your source documentation.
+The build's job is to assemble and organize that documentation faithfully, and flag where it's missing.

-What does the retainer cover after the initial build ships?
+What support is available after the initial build ships?

 Three things: framework updates, source-system changes, and audit-cycle support.
-Regulatory frameworks update — NIST releases revised guidance, Joint Commission modifies its standards chapter, a state licensing body changes its renewal documentation requirements.
+Regulatory frameworks change.
+NIST releases revised guidance, Joint Commission modifies a standards chapter, a state licensing body updates its renewal documentation requirements.
 When that happens, we update the control mapping and flag any new evidence gaps.
-Source systems also change — your HR platform switches vendors, your document storage migrates, your policy management tool gets replaced.
-The retainer covers keeping the integrations live and the evidence pipeline intact through those transitions.
-During active audit cycles, we're available to produce supplemental packages, respond to auditor information requests that require pulling additional evidence, and support any remediation documentation the examiner requires before closing.
+Source systems change too.
+Your HR platform switches vendors, your document storage migrates, your policy management tool gets replaced.
+Support keeps the integrations live and the evidence pipeline intact through those transitions.
+During active audit cycles, we produce supplemental packages, respond to auditor information requests that need additional evidence pulled, and support any remediation documentation the examiner requires before closing.

 Start with an audit →